Check Point Software: The Market Misunderstands Subscription Growth

 Software subscriptions have grown double-digits, investors have expressed concern over maintenance growth which accounts for a substantial portion of CHKP's revenue, and maintenance remains at risk if the company continues to lose market share.

-Also First Analysis came in with a bearish note:
+Also, First Analysis came in with a bearish note:

 We are incrementally concerned that this mature security stalwart will continue to experience disappointing growth, lackluster innovation, and loss of market share" that will pressure the stock despite the strong cash flow and buyback activity.